LLNL/shroud/docs/reference.rst

    Suffix to append to the end of generated name.

 return_this
-   The method returns a reference to ``this``.
+   If true, the method returns a reference to ``this``.
 This idiom can be used to chain calls in C++.
 This idiom does not translate to C and Fortran.
    Instead the *C_return_type* format is set to ``void``.

 C_code
     C++ code to use within the splicer block for this function.

-C_name
-    Name of the C wrapper function.
-    Defaults to evaluation of option *C_name_template*.

 C_post_call
     Code added after all of the argument *post_call* code.